diy-ejuice/diy-compendium/src/docs/faq/why-diy.md

 ### "I'm concerned that the government may seize the means to acquire nicotine or flavorings!"

 It seems more likely that nic may become more expensive as it becomes more regulated.
-The proposed nicotine tax bill is evidence of this.A bigger concern might be the unavailability of your favorite juice provider(s) due to increased compliance costs.
+The proposed nicotine tax bill is evidence of this.
+A bigger concern might be the unavailability of your favorite juice provider(s) due to increased compliance costs.
 Fortunately, nicotine base is relatively inexpensive, for the time being, and will last in brown glass in the freezer for several years at the very least, and you don't use all that much.
 Keep an eye out for nicotine sales from vendors who aren't terrible and take a shot.
 Another side note here; if you're in the USA the FDA is attempting to regulate flavored tobacco products and flavored e-liquid unfortunately falls into this category.
 It seems unlikely that the multi-use flavorings that we use will be outright banned, but prices or taxes on them may very well increase.

 ### "It Sounds Fun."